 Though seeing these numbers and litigation problems suggest that this issue is hopeless, there are resources offered to the people of Arizona.
 Today we want to provide the contact information for some domestic violence hotlines.
 If you or someone you know is suffering from domestic violence please utilize these resources.
 There is strength in being able to ask for help.

-Here at Torgenson Law, we understand the magnitude of the situation and want to keep our communities safe.
+Here at Torgenson Law, our Tempe personal injury lawyers understand the magnitude of the situation and want to keep our communities safe.
 We realize that everyday people get hurt and if you have any personal injury issues you will need aggressive attorneys to help you.
-Give us a call at (602) 759-0012.
+Give us a call at (602) 726-0747.